 Most wedding vendors will know other wedding vendors and can lead you to other great vendors.
 It is in everybody’s interest to give you good advice.
 For example, if you don’t like your florist or the flowers you won’t like any photos with the flowers.
 So, it is in your photographers’ best interest to refer you to an amazing florist, baker, caterer, etc. The more you trust your vendors and have confidence they will do the best job the less stress you will have during your wedding.
 Which leads me to the most important tip.

 I know this sounds obvious but is very easily and often forgotten.
 Planning a wedding isn’t easy especially because it’s not something you do very often.
 Stress comes fast!
 Throughout the planning and everything that is happening, you can quickly lose sight of what’s important in that process.
 This wedding is about your love between you two.
 DO NOT FORGET THAT!
 In each step make sure to remember that you two are the most important.

 Plenty of times I have seen a couple elope somewhere quiet and romantic and come back to a smaller party for family and friends.
 That helps a lot with the stress and makes it easier on your budget too.
 Long gone are the days of tradition and the same old wedding.
 Be creative, be you!

 If you are not sure how to get to your perfect wedding the internet can be your friend.
 Look at photographers blogs, Pinterest and wedding websites (Utah Bride Blog, Rocky Mountain Bride and The Knot are awesome resources).
 Also, feel free to ask your photographer (if you have found one already).
 Most photographers have seen lots of weddings and very different ideas.
 They will probably have galleries and photos of each of them also.
 You will be surprised how many new ideas you might have not even considered.

-If you have any questions when planning your wedding or need any advice… Contact Faces Photography.
-Even if it has nothing to do with photography I would love to help.
+If you have any questions when planning your wedding or need any advice… fill out this form below.
+I would love to help.